pulibrary/command_line_curriculum/login.md

 Shell is a term for graphical or text-based interfaces that we use to interact with operating systems.
 They are programs that provide a form of input and output to control computers.
 We often use a graphical user interface and thus a graphical shell.
 When we open a command-line window, also called terminal, a text-based shell is started for us in that window.
 Using this shell, we can control the computer by issuing text commands.
 Modern terminals work as terminal emulators, emulating text-based environments in a graphical interface.

-There are several text-based shells that we can use, but the most common and useful to know is *Bourne Again SHell*, known as [Bash](https://www.gnu.org/software/bash/).
+There are several text-based shells that we can use, but the one used at PUL is *Bourne Again SHell*, known as [Bash](https://www.gnu.org/software/bash/).
 It is the shell commonly associated with all the Virtual Machines developers will use at PUL.
 Another popular shell is [Z shell](https://zsh.sourceforge.io/) (Zsh), now the default shell on macOS. [fish shell](https://fishshell.com/) is also gaining popularity, being designed to be a user-friendly shell with good defaults.
 However, it is less compatible with the other mentioned shells.
 Windows operating system also has its shell called *PowerShell*.

 Besides terminals, we can take advantage of terminal multiplexers.
 We use [tmux](https://github.com/tmux/tmux/wiki) to open multiple shells in one window or screen.
 Terminal multiplexers can also detach and reattach a shell session which can be helpful in controlling remote processes.